csc-training/summerschool/gpu/docs/02-kernels.md

     - a simple processor on a GPU
     - contains multiple independent vector units
 - kernel
-    - parallel code executed on the GPU
+    - parallel function executed on the GPU
 - thread
     - individual worker of a wavefront/warp (AMD/Nvidia)
 :::